TheWidlarzGroup/react-native-video/README.md

        paused={false}               // Pauses playback entirely.
        resizeMode="cover"           // Fill the whole screen at aspect ratio. repeat={true}                // Repeat forever.
-       onLoad={this.setDuration}    // Callback when video loads
+       onLoadStart={this.loadStart} // Callback when video starts to load onLoad={this.setDuration}    // Callback when video loads
        onProgress={this.setTime}    // Callback every ~250ms with currentTime
        onEnd={this.onEnd}           // Callback when playback finishes
-       style={styles.backgroundVideo} />
+       onError={this.videoError}    // Callback when video cannot be loaded style={styles.backgroundVideo} />

 // Later on in your styles..